What is the CartSMART program?

 Can I recycle used motor oil and oil filters curbside?

 Yes, Recology San Mateo County offers curbside collection of used motor oil and used oil filters for recycling at no additional cost.
 Recology will provide residents with up to five one-gallon plastic jugs for your used motor oil and up to five plastics bags for your used oil filters at a time.
 Or you can use your own one-gallon jugs with sealable lids for motor oil and zip-type plastic bags for oil filters.

 How do I schedule a bulky item pick up?

 Residents can schedule two On-Call Bulky Item pick ups annually with Recology for no additional cost.
-Simply contact Recology at (650) 595-3900 to schedule your pick up or visit their Recology San Mateo County website.
+Simply contact Recology at (650) 595-3900 to schedule your pick up or visit the Recology San Mateo County's website

 How can I get rid of Household Hazardous Waste?